Campus Police Department

 Residence halls are smoke-free.
 No smoking is permitted in any area of the residential facility, including residents' rooms.
 All smoking must be done 20 feet away from all entrances on campus.
 Smokeless tobacco is not permitted in public areas (i.e., lobby, bathrooms, study lounges).

-For security reasons, residences must enter and exit the buildings through the main entrance.
-Morrow, Pence, and Prichard Hall residents are required to show their Fairmont State University or Pierpont Community & Technical College Student ID to the desk monitor to gain access to the residence hall.
+For security reasons, residents must enter and exit the buildings through the main entrance.
+Morrow, Pence, and Prichard Hall residents are required to show their Fairmont State University Student ID to the desk monitor to gain access to the residence hall.
 Students are provided with metal keys to enter their rooms.
 Bryant Place will require the resident to swipe his/her Student ID card to be permitted access to the building, wing (hallway), and suite.
 Metal keys are provided for security to their individual room.

 Security alarms are installed on the emergency doors of each residence hall.
 Door propping, tampering, and intentionally “setting off” the alarm will be considered a violation and breach of security.
 Delayed egress panic bars are provided on most exterior residence hall doors to further enhance security.
 Unauthorized use of emergency doors is considered a violation.
 Those involved will be subject to disciplinary sanctions.
 Revisions to security procedures may be implemented if deemed essential for the safety and security of our residents.

 Your living area should be locked at all times, including when you are just down the hall, showering, or while you are sleeping.
 A locked door is the main deterrent to theft, as well as your personal security.
-Should a theft or other incident occur, report it to a Residence Life staff member and Department of Public Safety, located in 3rd floor Falcon Center.
+Should a theft or other incident occur, report it to a Residence Life staff member and the Department of Public Safety, located on the 3rd floor of Falcon Center.
 The University is not responsible for stolen property.

 Tampering with or the misuse of fire safety equipment is prohibited.
 This includes removing or disabling the smoke detector or fire extinguisher.
 If the smoke detector or fire extinguisher needs to be replaced, students should contact the Residence Director or Public Safety.
 Fire safety equipment includes, but is not limited to, fire alarms, smoke detectors, fire extinguishers, and unit door closures.
 Anyone apprehended for vandalizing or using fire safety equipment for any purpose other than safety will be reported to Public Safety.
 Fire extinguishers are checked by Safety Manager or his staff on a monthly basis.